-The following is a summary only of certain risk factors relating to the business of the Corporation and its subsidiaries and the ownership of Shares.
+The following is a summary only of certain risk factors relating to the business of the Corporation and its subsidiaries and the ownership of common share of the Corporation ("Shares").
 Shareholders, prospective investors and readers should carefully consider all such risk factors contained herein and in the Corporation's other public filings before making an investment decision.
 The risks set out below are not an exhaustive list, and should not be taken as a complete summary or description of all the risks associated with the Corporation's business and the oilfield services business generally.